Best Practices and Issues that Arise in DCF Models

 - the further into the future a cash flow is, the more it will be discounted.
 For example, say the discount rate is 10 per cent, a forecast cash flow that was to occur two years into the future would be multiplied by 83 per cent to calculate its net present value, whereas a forecast cash flow that was to occur five years into the future would be multiplied by 62 per cent.

-This means that the greater the proportion of cash flows that are forecast to occur far into the future, the greater the impact on the damages figure owing to a change in the discount rate.
+This means that the greater the proportion of cash flows that are forecast to occur far into the future, the greater the effect on the damages figure resulting from a change in the discount rate.

 The DCF approach